Good things happen when you... Get Involved!

 Troy, New York 12180-3590

-Applications will be reviewed and notifications of acceptance will be made by early May 2016.
+Applications will be reviewed and notifications of acceptance are usually made in May.

 The PREFACE Application form may be found here http://www.rpi.edu/dept/doso/